noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 ```
 You should be given a 6 character linking code to enter into your dev wallet app in the **LINKED APPS** section.
 Mainnet code starts with “A”, while Kovan starts with “B”.
 You will need to choose which wallet to link (if you have multiple wallets imported).

-To reset your linked app, use the following query and replace the id with your identity_id.
+To reset your linked wallet, use the following query and replace the id with your identity_id.
 You can find this by using the query above.
 ```
 mutation unlinkWallet{
   DeleteEnjinIdentity (